dustinpfister/blog_posts/_posts/js-regex.md

 ## 6 -Conclusion

-Of course this post does not do regular expressions justice, as there is way more to write about when it comes to using them in various types of projects that call for them.
-I will update this post from time to time of course as I keep running into more note worthy things to write about when it comes to them, but it might be best to just keep paying around with them in order to get a sound grasp on regex.
+Of course this post does not do regular expressions true justice, as there is way more to write about when it comes to using them in various types of projects that call for the use of regular expression powered pattern matching.
+I will update this post from time to time of course as I keep running into more note worthy things to write about when it comes to them, but it might be best to just keep playing around with them in order to get a sound grasp on regex.

 There are also other tools at your disposal when it comes to these kinds of tasks, and sometimes it is necessary to make use of those as well rather than depending completely on regex.
+That is that in some cases using a regular expressions might prove to be a little over kill for certain things.
+For example if I want to split a string that has patterns of interest between some kind of delimiter that is a static string value then I can just use the string split method and be done with it.